Adelphi-TNG100-Project/Numerical_methods_Project/README.md

 **First run:** merger tree HDF5 files download automatically to `trees/` (~1–2 sec/galaxy, cached after first run).
 Subsequent runs load from cache and are much faster.

 **If you get a 403 error** on a specific subhalo: the code prints the browser URL to inspect the subhalo manually.
-Some subhalos have no merger tree in the API — these are automatically skipped.
+Some subhalos have no merger tree in the API.
+These are automatically skipped.

 ---